 Stained glass, or ‘art glass’ is most common in places of worship, but can also be found in other significant buildings, both institutional and commercial, and in private homes.
 They really provide that sense of historic value with inspiration from the gothic area, when many cathedrals were built or updated with beautiful stained glass patterns.

 Stained glass windows are highly decorative and colourful, even spell-binding (if you haven’t stood inside La Sainte-Chapelle in Paris and marvelled at its soaring stain glass windows, we suggest you Google it to catch a glimpse), especially when sunlight shines through it.
 This type of glazing is typically used to elevate and enhance the appearance of buildings.

 The manufacture of stained glass is a recognised art form, and many of the centuries-old craft skills involved in the production of stained glass remain in use today.
 As an art form, stained glass making in England appears to date from the 7th century.
 Its popularity peaked in the 12th and 13th centuries, before largely falling out of favour in the 17th and 18th centuries.
-However, the 19th century witnessed a revival in stain glass making, and is even associated with the Arts and Crafts Movement.
+However, the 19th century witnessed a revival in stain glass making and is even associated with the Arts and Crafts Movement.

 There are some rather interesting facts floating around about stained glass windows – their history, and how they’re made.
 Here’s a handful: